skulpt/skulpt/lists.rst

 -----------------

 Unlike strings, lists are **mutable**.
 This means we can change an item in a list by accessing it directly as part of the assignment statement.
-Using the bracket operator on the left side of an assignment, we can update one of the list items.
+Using the indexing operator (square brackets) on the left side of an assignment, we can update one of the list items.

 .. activecode:: ch09_7

     fruit = ["banana", "apple", "cherry"]
+    print(fruit)

     fruit[0] = "pear"
     fruit[-1] = "orange"
     print(fruit)